-Since mid 2013, I’ve promoted Wealthy Affiliate and was taught how to do it successfully by their Bootcamp course.
-Yes it’s true that I earned over $300,000 with it.
+Since mid 2013, I’ve promoted Wealthy Affiliate and was taught how to do it successfully by their Bootcamp course and since that began, I $300,000 in the process.

 Now you may think this isn’t much, but you have to consider that when I started doing this, I wasn’t earning money from the first month, I climbed to reach it.